Stephanie Wilson: NASA

-On December 9, 2020, NASA announced that Stephanie Wilson was among the candidates for the Artemis program and if selected, she could be both the first woman and the first African-American on the Moon.
+On December 9, 2020, NASA announced that Stephanie Wilson was among the candidates for the Artemis program, and if selected, she could be both the first woman and the first African-American on the Moon.

+On January 31, 2024, NASA announced that Wilson would fly as mission specialist on the SpaceX Crew-9 mission to the International Space Station.
+However, when NASA decided to return the Boeing Starliner capsule on the Boeing Crew Flight Test uncrewed, Wilson was removed from Crew-9, along with commander and fellow astronaut Zena Cardman, to make room on the return journey for the Starliner astronauts, Barry E. Wilmore and Sunita Williams.
+On September 28, 2024, she made a brief appearance during NASA's coverage of the Crew-9 launch, which was co-hosted by Cardman and NASA communicator Derrol Nail.
+Cardman had commented during the nearly five-hour broadcast at length on the experience that Nick Hague and Roscosmos cosmonaut Aleksandr Gorbunov were going through as they successfully launched from Cape Canaveral Space Force Station in Florida.

 Spaceflight experience

 STS-121

 STS-121 (July 4–17, 2006), was a return-to-flight test mission and assembly flight to the International Space Station.
 During the 13-day flight, the crew of Space Shuttle Discovery tested new equipment and procedures that increase the safety of space shuttles, repaired a rail car on the International Space Station and produced never-before-seen, high-resolution images of the Shuttle during and after its July 4 launch.
-Wilson supported robotic arm operations for vehicle inspection, Multi-Purpose Logistics Module installation and EVAs and was responsible for the transfer of more than 28,000 pounds of supplies and equipment to the ISS.
+Wilson supported robotic arm operations for vehicle inspection, Multi-Purpose Logistics Module installation and EVAs and was responsible for transferring more than 28,000 pounds of supplies and equipment to the ISS.
 The crew also performed maintenance on the space station and delivered a new Expedition 13 crew member to the station.
-The mission was accomplished in 306 hours, 37 minutes and 54 seconds.
+The mission was accomplished in 306 hours, 37 minutes, and 54 seconds.

 STS-120

-STS-120 (October 23 – November 7, 2007) was a 6.25 million mile Space Shuttle mission to the International Space Station (ISS).
+STS-120 (October 23 – November 7, 2007) was a 6.25 million mile Space Shuttle mission to the International Space Station.
 It delivered the Harmony module, and reconfigured the P6 truss in preparation for future assembly missions.
 STS-120 carried a new Expedition 16 crew member, Daniel Tani, and returned Expedition 15 and Expedition 16 crewmember Clayton Anderson.
 The crew conducted four spacewalks and performed a previously untested repair method on the station's solar array.
 The mission was accomplished in 15 days, 2 hours, 23 minutes, during 238 orbits.